vikingeducation/prep_basics/test-yourself-answers.md

 #### WYSIWYG

 "What you see is what you get".
 Often a GUI interface where the changes you make in your editor are nearly identical (in theory) to the changes you will see on your page.
+Pronounced as "Wiz-e-Wig"

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*